Big Cypress Fox Squirrel

 Habitat

-are slower moving.
-They forage for acorns, nuts, fruits, insects, mushrooms,
+squirrels and are slower moving.
+They forage for acorns, nuts, fruits,

-buds and tubers, so they require habitats with an open understory.
-These
+insects, mushrooms, buds and tubers, so they require habitats with an open

-include open pine flatwoods, sandhills, mixed pine-hardwood areas and rangeland
+understory.
+These include open pine flatwoods, sandhills, mixed pine-hardwood

 -

-and mixed forest.
-Areas with a good variety of tree species are preferred
+of deciduous and mixed forest.
+Areas with a good variety of tree species

 Physical Characteristics

-which range from a buff color to gray, and in some instances black.
-The
+color variations which range from a buff color to gray, and in some instances

-under parts are usually lighter, and typical specimens have white noses
+black.
+The under parts are usually lighter, and typical specimens

-with black faces and feet.
-They are noted for their long, bushy tails
+have white noses with black faces and feet.
+They are noted for their

-and for their strong hind legs which allows them to leap easily from place
+long, bushy tails and for their strong hind legs which allows them to leap

 -